jecottrell3/bridge/README.txt

 * Miscellaneous Bridge Utilities

-Here you will find Three Programs to Compute the Distribution of High Card Points and Suit Distribution.
+Here you will find Programs to Compute the Distribution of High Card Points, and Suit Distribution, and Score a Hand.
 They are written in Python3 under Linux but ought to work on any Python interpreter.

 ** deal deals